Sex Therapy

 Your following appointments can be attended together or separately.
 During these, your therapist will help guide you towards resolving issues in your sex life.
 You’ll be given advice and exercises you can do in the privacy of your own home.

 If you’re unsure about whether sex therapy will work for you, you can call us and talk confidentially to an adviser.
+Your initial assessment will also be a good indication if this support is right for you going forward.

 Yes.
 In sex therapy, you’ll be given exercises to do at home, and there is quite an extensive assessment before you start.